0oSaraho0/pp4-kids-activity-site/README.md

 - Git
   - Git was used to commit and push code during development
 - Font Awesome
-  - Various Font Awesoe icons were used throughout the site
+  - Various Font Awesome icons were used throughout the site
 - Balsamiq
   - Balsamiq wireframes were used to plan